alcionai/corso/website/docs/setup/advanced-restore.md

 If the flag isn't provided, Corso will create a new folder with a standard name:
 `Corso_Restore_<current-date-time>`.
-The default restore folder is always newly created, and cannot interfere with any existing items.
+The default restore folder is always newly created, and can't interfere with any existing items.
 If you're concerned about data integrity then this is always the safest option.

 ### An alternate destination